wybo/agentbase/README.md

 We're currently using [coffeescript](http://jashkenas.github.io/coffee-script/extras/coffee-script.js), [shelljs](https://github.com/arturadib/shelljs), [uglifyjs](https://github.com/mishoo/UglifyJS), and optionally [docco](http://jashkenas.github.io/docco/).

-All forked repos must be aware that we have a gh-pages branch.
-This somewhat complicates the build workflow.
-You should also make sure you are in the master at all times; our cake tasks should take care of all gh-pages branch usage.
+#### Contribute

-Before any commit, please make sure all the models work as expected, they are our "unit tests".
+Before any commit, please make sure all the models work as expected; they are our "unit tests."
 We'll be adding more, smaller tests, soon.
+Generally the test models will run locally with a file:// url, but http://localhost is safer.

-Similarly make sure the docco files display correctly.
-They can be built with "cake all" or "cake doc".
-Note that all single line comments are converted into docs, using Markdown.
+Similarly, make sure the docco files display correctly.
+They can be built with `node build.js all` or `node build.js doc`.
+Sublime/Textmate markdown viewers should work for this.
+Note that all single line comments are converted into docs using Markdown.
 Be careful not to mistakenly add a "code" comment to the docs!

-Pull requests will be accepted without your building your own gh-pages as long as both the tests run and the README.md runs OK locally.
-Generally the test models and docs will run locally with a file:// url but http://localhost is safer.
-Sublime/Textmate markdown viewers should work for this.
+Pull requests will be accepted without your building your own gh-pages as long as the tests run OK locally.
+However, if you want to be awesome, once your pull request is accepted, merge your changes into the gh-pages branch, update the README.md, and send another pull request!

 The typical workflow looks like: